General Admission Requirements and Full Opportunity Program Information

 Majors and Career Goals

 The first two years of many majors can be started at SUNY Broome Community College.
 While SUNY Broome may not have the exact listing, you can still transfer to a four year college with junior standing if you plan ahead.
-Many careers also have multiple choices to start with, so if you are uncertain of what you should major in at SUNY Broome Community College check out the Center for Career Development to explore the possibilities!
+Many careers also have multiple choices to start with, so if you are uncertain of what you should major in at SUNY Broome Community College check out Career and Transfer Services to explore the possibilities!

 Placement Assessment Information